HrSTILL/Flight_Manager/README.md

 ## Project Overview
 The goal of the project is to crate a website application + working database with ASP, so we have a functional Manager App for reserving plane tickets.
-- Language: C#
+- Language: C#, JavaScript
+- Websitr Languages: HTML & CSS
-- Framework: ASP
+- Framework: ASP.Net
-- Database: Entity
+- Database: SQLite

 ## Important Dates